gitploy-io/gitploy/docs/tasks/integration.md

 GitHub Actions help you automate tasks to run an actual deployment.
 GitHub Actions are event-driven, meaning that you can run a series of commands after a deployment event has occurred.

-To listening the deployment event, you must specify `deployment` for the `on` field.
-And you can use the `if` conditional to run a job for the specific environment.
+You must specify `deployment` for the `on` field to listen for the deployment event.
+And you can use the `if` conditional to run a job for a specific environment.
 Here is the example below.

 ```yaml
 # Listening the deployment event